menandmice/micetro_docs/guides/user-manual/appliance_management.rst

 To add a new Men&Mice Appliance, do the following:

-1. From the menu bar, select :guilabel:`File --> New --> Appliance`.
+1. From the menu bar, select :menuselection:`File --> New --> Appliance`.
 The *Add Appliance* dialog box displays.

 .. image:: ../../images/admin-add-appliance.png
   :width: 60%